rubayetevan/ImageReader/README.md

 ## Download
 You can download it from [github](https://github.com/rubayetevan/ImageReader).
 Then extract it to your local disk.
-Now open your project in android studio and go to
+Now open your project in android studio and go to:
 ```mermaid
 graph TD;
     File --> Project_Structure;